ddelong/ddelong.github.io/_posts/2005-11-02-mac-os-x-1043-and-a-long-overdue-powerbookmac-overview.md

   * Improves responsiveness during Spotlight searches in the Finder.
   * Spotlight comments entered in the Finder are now preserved when using iDisk syncing.
   * Get Info windows correctly display non-Roman language versions and copyright strings.
-  * Improves the alert that appears when replacing an item during a copy when the capitalization of the items&#8217; names is the only difference.
+  * Improves the alert that appears when replacing an item during a copy when the capitalization of the items' names is the only difference.
   * Permissions for items inside packages are now correctly set when applying permission changes to enclosed items in the Finder Info window.
   * Items copied into a Drop Box have permissions set correctly.
   * Addresses an issue in which Spotlight cannot find a file after using iPhoto to rename it if the filename originally contained an ampersand (&).